mina-kleid/imdb-movies-android/README.md

 2. Show movie details
 3. Favorite a movie
 4. Show list of favorite movies
-5. Adding hiding a movie from search results
+5. Hide a movie from search results

 ## Next steps ##
 1. Use Compose for UI Layer